Jesse-wakandaisland/Gendat/README.md

 # AlgorithmPress Database 🔥

-Create and manage online product listings, effectively turning your WordPress site into an e-commerce or product catalog platform.
+Create and manage online product listings, effectively turning your AlgorithmPress site into an e-commerce or product catalog platform.
 It's particularly useful for showcasing products with detailed specifications, allowing comparisons, and facilitating sales.

 ## ✨ Features